All Episodes

 How so?

-He hosts that I'm gonna sign up for Obamacare.
+He hopes that I'm going to sign up for Obamacare.

-Um he's he's banking on the fact that I will pay for the future health care costs of uh those on the other end of the health care spectrum.
+He's banking on the fact that I will pay for the future health care costs of those on the other end of the healthcare sector.

 He's counting on me.

-Yeah, I just realized uh listening to your show, but the point actually I wanted to make was you know, the media coverage of this whole Duck Dynasty controversy versus uh Martin Bashir's attack on Sarah Palin is absolutely disgraceful.
+But the point actually I wanted to make was, you know, the media coverage of this whole Duck Dynasty controversy versus Martin Bashir's attack on Sarah Palin is absolutely disgraceful.

-Yeah, but the as ex the people you're talking about were not offended by that, were they?
+Yeah, but the people you're talking about were not offended by that, were they?

 And it's an absolute disgrace.

-You know, if unless you're living under a rock, at this point, the most of America's probably heard of the controversy with Phil Robertson and Duck Dynasty.
+You know, unless you're living under a rock, at this point, most of America has probably heard of the controversy with Phil Robertson and Duck Dynasty.

-How many of those same people could recall what Martin Bashir said or insinuated should be done to Sarah Panel?
+How many of those same people could recall what Martin Bashir said or insinuated should be done to stare panels?

 Well, but let's be honest now.